Skip to Main Content

 Why Choose Sylvester Comprehensive Cancer Center?

-Colorectal cancer survival rates up to 19 percent higher than the national average for both early- and late-stage colorectal cancer.
+Patients diagnosed with colorectal cancer treated at Sylvester have survival up to 19 percent higher than the national average for both early- and late-stage disease.
 This expertise results in longer life, higher quality of life, and greater hope for a life without cancer.

 More cancer clinical trials than any other South Florida hospital.
 We offer ease of access and the newest ways to treat and potentially cure your cancer.